Business Diversity Program

 SUNY procurement procedures 7557 and 7564 apply to all state-funded procurements exceeding $25,000 for labor, services, consulting and professional services (including architectural and design services), supplies, equipment or materials, and for procurements exceeding $100,000 for the acquisition, construction, demolition, replacement, major repair or renovation of real property and improvements.

-All University procurements, equal to or exceeding the dollar values noted above, must be reviewed and approved by the University’s Purchasing Office for MWBE and SDVOB procurement compliance.
-If, after demonstrating Good Faith Efforts, full MWBE / SDVOB percentage participation cannot be achieved, then an MWBE and/or SDVOB waiver request has to be submitted to the appropriate governing agency for approval.
+All college procurements, equal to or exceeding the dollar values noted above, must be reviewed and approved by the college’s regional procurement services office for MWBE and SDVOB procurement compliance.
+If, after demonstrating Good Faith Efforts, full MWBE/SDVOB percentage participation cannot be achieved, then an MWBE and/or SDVOB waiver request has to be submitted to the appropriate governing agency for approval.
 A purchase order or contract cannot be awarded until the MWBE and SDVOB requirements are fully approved.
-The Purchasing Office will provide technical MWBE / SDVOB assistance.
-Please be aware that the MWBE / SDVOB review and approval process can require six (6) additional weeks to finalize a procurement.
+The regional procurement services office will provide technical MWBE/SDVOB assistance.
+Please be aware that the MWBE/SDVOB review and approval process can require six additional weeks to finalize a procurement.

-Purchasing retains the right to change/substitute a vendor/contractor on any and all departmental requisitions whereby a MWBE and/or SDVOB is found capable of supplying such commodities / services based upon identified form, function and utility at a reasonable price.
+Regional procurement services retains the right to change/substitute a vendor/contractor on any and all departmental requisitions whereby a MWBE and/or SDVOB is found capable of supplying such commodities/services based upon identified form, function and utility at a reasonable price.